jeffjjohnston/fastmail-mcp-server/README.md

 By default the server listens on `http://127.0.0.1:8000/mcp/`.

-## Example usage (FastMCP client)
+## Example client usage: FastMCP client

-The server exposes MCP tools.
-You can interact with them using the `fastmcp` client.
-The example below lists inbox emails:
+You can interact with the server using the `fastmcp` client.
+The example below calls the `list_inbox_emails` tool:

 ```python
 import asyncio